 Best Budget: Elk Ridge Fillet Knife

-The Elk Ridge Fillet Knife is one of the best options on Amazon for under $10, making it ideal for those on a budget or occasional fishermen who don’t want to spend big bucks on something they’ll rarely use.
-Amazon reviewers report that the quality is impressive considering the knife’s low price-tag (though some stated that they had to sharpen it themselves to get the best results).
-The blade measures almost seven inches and is made from corrosion-resistant stainless steel.
+The Elk Ridge Fillet Knife is only under $10, making it ideal for those on a budget or occasional fishermen who don’t want to spend big bucks on something they’ll rarely use.
+This high-quality blade measures almost seven inches and is made from corrosion-resistant stainless steel.
 With a full-length tang, it’s built for strength and longevity.

 The laminated wood handle features a pre-drilled hole perfect for attaching a lanyard so that you can hang your knife on your boat or fishing trolley.
 Measuring 12.25 inches in total, it comes with a sturdy black nylon sheath, complete with a safety strap to hold the knife securely in place.